wp-plugins/show-widget-area-names/readme.txt

 == Changelog ==

-= 1.0.11 =

-* Added a second screen shot.

 = 1.0.10 =

 * Update to return false onClick.
+Added a screenshot

 = 1.0.9 =